StarkWare Industries: Technology

-Starkware develops technology called STARK (scalable transparent ARgument of knowledge) to improve the scalability in the blockchain It was founded on the basis of a theoretical research conducted by Ben-Sasson and Riabzev and others at the Technion in addition to mathematical models of zero knowledge proofs (ZKP).
+Starkware develops technology called STARK, a type of non-interactive zero-knowledge proof, to improve the scalability in the blockchain.
+It was founded on the basis of a theoretical research conducted by Ben-Sasson and Riabzev and others at the Technion in addition to mathematical models of zero knowledge proofs.
 The company develops technology based on this math to batch thousands transactions in a single batch, away from the basis layer of Ethereum.
 Each final update of each batch is written to Ethereum using a file of 80 kilobytes, which acts as a proof for the content in the batch.
 This compression process increases the amount of data that can be accepted on a block of the blockchain and minimizes the energy needed for each transaction.
 The energy consumption per transaction reduces by 200,000 times.

 StarkWare first offered its technology in the form of StarkEx, a proprietary scaling engine which was launched on Ethereum in June 2020.
 It is used by Sorare, Dydx, Immutable X, the web browser Opera, and DeversiFi.

-In June 2021 StarkWare launched its second platform: StarkNet.
-Unlike StarkEx, which is available to clients, StarkNet is permissionless.
+In June 2021 StarkWare launched its second platform: Starknet.
+Unlike StarkEx, which is available to clients, Starknet is permissionless.
 Any developer can use it to build on it their scalable decentralized applications.
-As of May 2022 there had been 100,000 downloads of developer tools to build on StarkNet.
-StarkWare's systems are programmed in the CAIRO language, Turing complete programming language which was built by researchers and engineers from the company.
+As of May 2022 there had been 100,000 downloads of developer tools to build on Starknet.
+StarkWare's systems are programmed in the Cairo language, Turing complete programming language which was built by researchers and engineers from the company.